Also known as:

 Threat Summary:

-In Tasmania this species is affected by the clearing of Eucalyptus globulus and box-ironbark trees for agriculture, urban development, timber, sawlog production and wood chips.
+In Tasmania, this species is affected by the clearing of Eucalyptus globulus and box-ironbark trees for agriculture, urban development, timber, sawlog production and wood chips.
 Also suffers high predation from sugar gliders; nestlings and adults are taken, with mortality rates for breeding females at 51%.
 On mainland Australia, clearance of trees for agriculture and residential development has destroyed most habitat.
-A population model in 2015 (Heinsohn et al.) predicted that the population will decline by an average of 87% over three generations.
+An updated population model in 2022 predicted a 92.3% population decline over three generations (11 years).

 Range: